pokarats/transformer_pytorch/README.md

     1.a in the EncoderLayer V,K,Q are all from the same input trg

-2. add and normalize attention sublayer output with residual input from before the decoder attention sublayer
+2. apply dropout to the output of the attention sublayer output

-3. apply dropout to the added and normed output of the attention sublayer
+3. add and normalize attention sublayer output with residual input from before the decoder attention sublayer

 4. encoder attention sublayer